AI Graphic Organisers: Visual Thinking Tools

 Is generating these visual tools time-consuming for the teacher?

 Traditional creation of graphic organisers in word processors was slow.
-AI tools change this varied completely.
-A teacher can paste a large block of text into an AI generator and prompt it to create a specific map in seconds.
-The time investment shifts from drawing boxes to refining the pedagogical prompt.
+AI tools change this completely.
+A teacher can paste a large block of text into an AI generator and ask the tool to create a graphic organiser in seconds.
+The time investment shifts from drawing boxes to choosing the right thinking process, checking the output and preparing the follow-up task.

 How do I transition learners away from relying on these visual scaffolds?